kristopolous/Coinbase-pro-portfolio-analyzer/README.md

 ### trade.py

-This is a cli trader for poloniex, whose website is a little lame at times.
+This is a cli trader for poloniex.

-Here's an example of it in action, buying a very small amount.
-There's a few features and overrides to avoid from doing something stupid.

 The rate is pretty expressive and can have computations: